-These Guidelines replace the "Guidelines for pursuing civil penalties and referring matters to the regulator in relation to Industry Code contraventions" published by the QCA in August 2011.
+These guidelines replace the "Guidelines for pursuing civil penalties and referring matters to the regulator in relation to Industry Code contraventions" published by the QCA in August 2011.

-They are designed to guide both electricity entities and retailers, and gas distributors and retailers, that are subject to the Distribution Codes and Derogations (businesses).
+The guidelines are designed to guide both electricity entities and retailers, and gas distributors and retailers, that are subject to the Distribution Codes and derogations (businesses).

 These guidelines will commence when published by the QCA and will apply until they are replaced or revoked.
-They are not legally binding on the QCA and are non-justiciable.
+They are not legally binding on the QCA and are non-justiciable.1

-1.2 What we expect
+1.2 Contravention reporting

-We expect businesses to monitor their compliance with the applicable Distribution Codes and the Derogations, and where a business becomes aware, or suspect they have, contravened their obligations under a Distribution Code or a Derogation we expect to be informed within two business days.
+We expect businesses to monitor their compliance with the applicable Distribution Codes and the derogations, and where a business becomes aware, or suspect they have, contravened their obligations under a Distribution Code or a derogation we expect to be informed within two business days.
 We recognise that businesses may not be able to provide comprehensive information on the actual, or suspected, contravention when it is initially reported.
 However, we expect businesses to provide the following information as soon as possible:

-- the obligation that is the subject of the contravention - the nature of the contravention and the reasons for it - the date that the contravention occurred, including (where relevant) the date on which the it commenced and any days during which it continued before being identified by the regulated entity - the extent and impact of the contravention, including the customer category affected, number of customers and/or other regulated entities that have or are likely to have been affected, the nature of that impact, and the impact, whether financial or non-financial (if any) - details of actions taken, or planned to be taken, to rectify the contravention and to prevent it reoccurring - the date, or if an actual date is not known the expected date, for completion of corrective action(s), and - the name, position title and contact details (phone and email) of the primary contact for any enquiries in relation to the report.
+- (1) the obligation that is the subject of the contravention - (2) the nature of the contravention and the reasons for it - (3) the date that the contravention occurred, including (where relevant) the date on which it commenced and any days during which it continued before being identified by the regulated entity - (4) the extent and impact of the contravention, including the customer category affected, number of customers and/or other regulated entities that have or are likely to have been affected, the nature of that impact, and the impact, whether financial or non-financial (if any) - (5) details of actions taken, or planned to be taken, to rectify the contravention and to prevent it reoccurring - (6) the date, or if an actual date is not known the expected date, for completion of corrective action(s), and